michaelmilleryoder/fanfiction-nlp/quote_attribution/README.md

 ### Command

 The script has two running modes: "predict" or "prepare-train".
 In the "predict" mode, the script will take the input data to predict quote attributions and output results to json files.
-In the "prepare-train" mode, the script will the input data as well as the answer files to generate training data for SVM<sup>*rank*</sup>.
+In the "prepare-train" mode, the script will use the input data as well as the answer files to generate training data for SVM<sup>*rank*</sup>.
 You should further use SVM<sup>*rank*</sup> to learn the final model.

 ```
 usage: run.py [-h] {predict,prepare-train}